Sleep Supplements Archives | Optimal Circadian Health

 Enter sleep apnea, the notorious thief of peaceful nights.
 It’s a condition where your breathing stops and starts repeatedly as you slumber.
 Think of it as a mischievous elf that blocks your airways every now and then (Benjafield et al., 2019).

 But it’s not just about noisy snoring or feeling groggy the next day.
-Sleep apnea is linked with a host of not-so-fun health conditions.
+Is linked with a host of not-so-fun health conditions.
 It’s like that one guy who never shows up to the party, bringing along his friends: heart disease, hypertension, diabetes, and depression (Lévy, Kohler, McNicholas, Barbé, McEvoy, & Somers, 2015).

 And with this, we’ve just scratched the surface.
 Stick around as we dive deeper into this nighttime nuisance and the potential of supplements to help manage it.